ChrisKuBa/homeassistant2influxdb/README.md

 # Home Assistant - History to InfluxDB

-## Differences to the orginal
+## Differences to the original
  - SQLite is enabled by default
- - source datebase type can be set by a parameter (mariasql/mysql/sqlit)
+ - source database type can be set by a parameter (mariasql/mysql/sqlit)
- - runs independently in a docker environment - cleaner uninstall
+ - runs independently in a docker environment — cleaner uninstall
- - data loose beween import and using influx depends only on HA restart and db copy time
+ - data loose between import and using influx depends only on HA restart and db copy time
-   - it is not recommended to copy the SQLite db without stoping HA
+   - it is not recommended copying the SQLite db without stopping HA
  - my setup:
    - Pi 4 + M2 SSD
-   - copy 2.5 GB SQLite
+   - copy 2.8 GB SQLite
-   - 1 minute HA shutdown
+   - 1.5 minutes HA shutdown

 ## Quick Steps
   - prepare SSH to HA
   - prepare InfluxDB to use by HA at the next HA startup (install; add db + user; add HA settings)
   - login to SSH and clone repo
-  - prepare scripts - stop HA - copy DB - start HA
+  - prepare scripts — stop HA — copy DB — start HA
     - for now HA write also to InfluxDB
   - run script
     - the old data is also in the InfluxDB